Ronald Acuña Jr. Preview, Player Props: Braves vs. Giants

 Ronald Acuña Jr. At The Plate

-- Acuna has had an RBI in 49 games this season (38.9%), including 16 multi-RBI outings (12.7%).
-He has also driven home three or more of his team's runs in nine contests.
+- Acuna has had an RBI in 49 games this season (38.6%), including 16 multi-RBI outings (12.6%).
+He has also driven in three or more of his team's runs in nine contests.

-- He has scored in 79 games this season, with multiple runs 27 times.
+- He has scored in 63.0% of his games this year, with more than one run scored in 21.3%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.